-Remuneration of directors is determined in accordance with the above calculation method by Representative Director and Chairman Yuji Ono, who has been authorized by the Board of Directors, within the maximum amount of total remuneration determined by a resolution of the General Meeting of Shareholders.
+Remuneration of directors is determined in accordance with the above calculation method by Representative Director and Chairman Yuji Ono and Representative Director and President Kenji Ebihara, who has been authorized by the Board of Directors.
+They take within the maximum amount of total remuneration determined by a resolution of the General Meeting of Shareholders and the report of the governance committee which is the chairperson and a majority of the members are outside directors into consideration.
 The reason for the authorization is that it is considered reasonable to authorize the Representative Director and Chairman, who understands AICA's overall business, to make the decision.

-4. Activities conducted during the process of determining the amount of directors' remuneration

-During the process of determining directors' remuneration, members of the Governance Committee, mainly comprised of external directors, exchange their opinions on matters such as the ratio between AICA's business results and the business results of the duties each director is in charge of, as well as the relationship between the evaluation grade and the rate of change, in order to enhance results and responsibilities, objectivity, and transparency.

-5. Dates of General Meetings of Shareholders at which the amounts of directors' remuneration were resolved and the details of the resolutions
+- 4. Activities conducted during the process of determining the amount of directors' remuneration During the process of determining directors' remuneration, members of the Governance Committee, mainly comprised of outside directors, exchange their opinions and report on matters such as the ratio between AICA's business results and the business results of the duties each director is in charge of, as well as the relationship between the evaluation grade and the rate of change, in order to enhance results and responsibilities, objectivity, and transparency. - 5.
+Dates of General Meetings of Shareholders at which the amounts of directors' remuneration were resolved and the details of the resolutions

-At the 120th Ordinary General Meeting of Shareholders held on June 23, 2020, the maximum amount of remuneration for directors (excluding directors who are members of the Audit and Supervisory Committee) was approved to be 370 million yen or less per year (including 20 million yen or less per year for external directors).
-Meanwhile, the maximum amount of remuneration for directors who are members of the Audit and Supervisory Committee was approved to be 70 million yen or less per year (including 20 million yen or less per year for external directors who are members of the Audit and Supervisory Committee).
-As of the conclusion of the said General Meeting of Shareholders, the number of directors (excluding directors who are members of the Audit and Supervisory Committee) was eight (including two external directors), whereas the number of directors who are members of the Audit and Supervisory Committee was three (including two external directors).
+At the 120th Ordinary General Meeting of Shareholders held on June 23, 2020, the maximum amount of remuneration for directors (excluding directors who are members of the Audit and Supervisory Committee) was approved to be 370 million yen or less per year (including 20 million yen or less per year for outside directors).
+Meanwhile, the maximum amount of remuneration for directors who are members of the Audit and Supervisory Committee was approved to be 70 million yen or less per year (including 20 million yen or less per year for outside directors who are members of the Audit and Supervisory Committee).
+As of the conclusion of the said General Meeting of Shareholders, the number of directors (excluding directors who are members of the Audit and Supervisory Committee) was eight (including two outside directors), whereas the number of directors who are members of the Audit and Supervisory Committee was three (including two outside directors who are members of the Audit and Supervisory Committee).

-In the meantime, at the 121st Ordinary General Meeting of Shareholders held on June 24, 2021, a proposal "Determination of Remuneration for Granting Restricted Shares to Directors (Excluding Directors Who Are Members of the Audit and Supervisory Committee and External Directors)," which proposed to pay 60 million yen or less per year separately from the above remuneration to directors (excluding directors who are members of the Audit and Supervisory Committee and external directors) as remuneration for granting restricted shares, was approved.
-As of the conclusion of the said General Meeting of Shareholders, the number of directors (excluding directors who are members of the Audit and Supervisory Committee) was six (including two external directors), whereas the number of directors who are members of the Audit and Supervisory Committee was three (including two external directors who are members of the Audit and Supervisory Committee).
+In the meantime, at the 121st Ordinary General Meeting of Shareholders held on June 24, 2021, a proposal "Determination of Remuneration for Granting Restricted Shares to Directors (Excluding Directors Who Are Members of the Audit and Supervisory Committee and Outside directors)," which proposed to pay 60 million yen or less per year separately from the above remuneration to directors (excluding directors who are members of the Audit and Supervisory Committee and outside directors) as remuneration for granting restricted shares, was approved.
+As of the conclusion of the said General Meeting of Shareholders, the number of directors (excluding directors who are members of the Audit and Supervisory Committee) was six (including two outside directors), whereas the number of directors who are members of the Audit and Supervisory Committee was three (including two outside directors who are members of the Audit and Supervisory Committee).